 Action is taken by the SOA personnel to delete an LRN for their own network data.

 The SOA sends an M-DELETE request to the NPA requesting that an LRN object be deleted.
+For the XML interface, LRDQ – LrnDeleteRequest.

 The NPAC SMS verifies that the service provider deleting the LRN information is the same as the service provider that is associated with the network data.
 If not, then an accessDenied M-DELETE error response is returned.